Christian views on sin: Methodist views

 The Wesleyan–Arminian theology of Methodism teaches that humans, though being born in total depravity, can turn to God as a result of prevenient grace and do good; this prevenient grace convicts humans of the necessity of the new birth (first work of grace), through which he is justified (pardoned) and regenerated.
 After this, to willfully sin would be to fall from grace.
 When the believer is entirely sanctified (second work of grace), his/her original sin is washed away.

 Methodist theology firstly distinguishes between original sin and actual sin:

-It further categorizes sin as being "sin proper" and "sin improper".
-Sins proper (or sin, properly so called) are those that are committed freely and willfully, which result in a loss of entire sanctification.
-Sins improper (or sin, improperly so called) are those in the "category of benign neglect, fruits of infirmity (forgetfulness, lack of knowledge, etc)".
-In traditional Methodist theology, these (improper) sins are not classified as sins, as explained by Wesley, "Such transgressions you may call sins, if you please: I do not, for the reasons above-mentioned."
-John Wesley explains the matter like this: "Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
+It further categorizes sin as being (1) "sin proper" and (2) "involuntary transgression of a divine law, known or unknown" (called infirmities).
+Sins proper (or sin, properly so called) are those that are committed freely and willfully (which can cause one to fall away).
+'Sin, improperly so called' include those in the "category of benign neglect, fruits of infirmity (forgetfulness, lack of knowledge, etc)".
+In traditional Methodist theology, infirmities are not classified as sins, as explained by Wesley, "Such transgressions you may call sins, if you please: I do not, for the reasons above-mentioned."
+John Wesley explains the matter like this:

+Nothing is sin, strictly speaking, but a voluntary transgression of a known law of God.
 Therefore, every voluntary breach of the law of love is sin; and nothing else, if we speak properly.
 To strain the matter farther is only to make way for Calvinism.
 There may be ten thousand wandering thoughts, and forgetful intervals, without any breach of love, though not without transgressing the Adamic law.
 But Calvinists would fain confound these together.
-Let love fill your heart, and it is enough!"If a person backslides through sin proper but later returns to God, he or she must repent and be entirely sanctified again, according to Wesleyan-Arminian theology.
+Let love fill your heart, and it is enough!If a person backslides through sin proper but later returns to God, he or she must repent and be entirely sanctified again, according to Wesleyan-Arminian theology.
 With regard to the penalty of sin, Methodist theology teaches: